 13. Greige bohemian bathroom

 The greige bohemian bathroom is a playful and eclectic space that uses a neutral base to showcase a variety of textures and patterns.
-Greige-colored Moroccan tiles with intricate designs can be used on the floor or as a feature wall to add a global different materials like a rattan mirror frame, a fringed cotton rug, and macramé plant hangers creates a cozy and artistic greige walls act as a calming canvas for colorful accents like turquoise towels or terracotta style is perfect for those who want a bathroom that feels relaxed, personal, and full of unique, hand-crafted details.
+Greige-colored Moroccan tiles with intricate designs can be used on the floor or as a feature wall to add a global flair.
+Layering different materials like a rattan mirror frame, a fringed cotton rug, and macramé plant hangers creates a cozy and artistic environment.
+The greige walls act as a calming canvas for colorful accents like turquoise towels or terracotta pots.
+This style is perfect for those who want a bathroom that feels relaxed, personal, and full of unique, hand-crafted details.

 14. Greige transitional bathroom